AbsoluteSpace/image_repo/README.md

 With my project I wanted to focus on how it could help **make commerce better for everyone**, and the best way I felt I could represent that was by making the store as accessable as I can.
 I've done this by:
 - adding alt-text to all important images, and [considering whether alt-text conveys valuable information](https://ux.shopify.com/writing-for-all-people-how-to-use-alternative-text-well-1205a18307a1#.izw9gzaa9) for each one as opposed to merely a description of a decorative image.
 - Making the site as easy to navigate as possible with descriptive tabs, text suggestions on certain pages to help users who aren't sure how to interact with the site, and large print actions such as "ORDER CONFIRMED" to provide the most important information clearly for as many users as possible.
+- The ability to zoom in on images when viewing their details for those with trouble seeing.
 - A clean style to make things feel approachable and efficient.

 These carry over to my design of the admin actions for the store owner as well.